One woman’s prayer walk from Nasareth to Bethlehem without leaving Wales

 Sometimes along the way, as well as encounters with friendly and generous people, Lucy enjoyed the company of a friend and walker Sherpa Dave, who accompanied her for part of her mammoth walk.

-Lucy also learned what a small world it can be, meeting and being offered food and place to stay by a woman called Jane, whose husband Arfon, was related to someone who has horses in Eardisley near Kington.
-Arfon was born in Hereford hospital, lived in Letton, went to school in Kinnersley – just a few miles from Lucy’s primary school in Almeley.
+Lucy also learned what a small world it can be, meeting and being offered food and place to stay by a woman called Jane, whose husband Arfon was related to someone who has horses in Eardisley near Kington.
+Arfon was born in Hereford hospital, lived in Letton and went to school in Kinnersley – just a few miles from Lucy’s primary school in Almeley.
 Her big adventure had brought her to the home of a neighbour’s cousin.

 By the way of Sarn Helen to Ffarmers and Cwmdu, Lucy passed chapels called Bethlehem and Jerusalem and then found Salem Baptist Chapel in Pumsaint with an outside baptistery in the graveyard.

-Sherpa Dave joined Lucy for her final stretch to her destination and it was a silent night in Llandeilo and the weather was calm and bright as Lucy and David finally arrived in Bethlehem, Carmarthenshire.
+Sherpa Dave joined Lucy for her final stretch to her destination and it was a silent night in Llandeilo; the weather was calm and bright as Lucy and David finally arrived in Bethlehem, Carmarthenshire.

 “This has been an adventure and a half, a Mary and Joseph walk to Bethlehem.